intacct/intacct-sdk-php/README.md

 ## Resources

-* [Intacct][intacct] - Intacct's home page
+* [Sage Intacct][intacct] - Sage Intacct's home page
 * [Issues][sdk-issues] - Report issues with the SDK or submit pull requests
 * [License][sdk-license] - Apache 2.0 license

 ## System Requirements

-* You must have an active Intacct Web Services Developer license
+* You must have an active Sage Intacct Web Services Developer license
 * PHP >= 5.6
 * A recent version of cURL >= 7.19.4 compiled with OpenSSL and zlib
 * Composer latest version